 3. Administer a Chamomile and Herbal Tea Soak

 A nice warm soak combined with the healing powers of herbs can help your dog significantly.
 The herbal tea and chamomile will calm the itchy feeling and soothe your dog’s skin.
-If your dog is gnawing at its paws or scratching their back constantly, this home remedy can help in a snap.
+If your dog is gnawing at its paws or scratching its back constantly, this home remedy can help in a snap.

 - Chamomile Tea Bags